zslhg903/NINA/NINA/Documentation/NINA.md

 > Important notes will appear like this throughout the documentation, if you happen to find a note like this don't skimp over it!

+> Please note that images in this manual might not 100% reflect what you see, they will only be updated for a specific section if there actually were some updates in this version.

 ---

 # Prerequisites, Compatibility and System Requirements